-Today the list of species from the Colosseum has grown to 684.
+Today the list of species from the Colosseum stands at 684.
 Of these, over two hundred of the species first identified by Panaroli still remain.

 Chernobyl nuclear power plant

-In the first decade following the accident, though, scientists began noting an important development in the composition of the area’s microscopic organisms.
-As a result of their exposure to high levels of radioactive contamination, the bacteria had started mutating more rapidly.
+Yet, in the decade following the accident, scientists began noting an important development in the composition of the area’s microscopic organisms.
+As a result of their exposure to high levels of radiation, the bacteria had started mutating more rapidly.
 And they were beginning to create new radiation-proof forms of life.

-The worst-affected woodland, composed primarily of Scots pines, is today known as the Red Forest.
-(The name comes from the ginger-brown color the trees assumed after absorbing the intense doses of radiation.)
-Although the majority of the pines were bulldozed and then buried in trenches, today scientists are observing what they call an unnatural selection.
-New types of plants have started growing in the forest and their biodiversity is increasing.
+One of the worst affected areas was a pine woodland today known as the Red Forest (the name comes from the ginger-brown color the trees assumed after absorbing the intense doses of radiation).
+Although the trees were bulldozed and buried in trenches, scientists have begun observing what they call an unnatural selection.
+New types of plants have started growing in the old trees’ places.
+And their biodiversity is increasing.

 Plants growing in an abandoned amusement park near Chernobyl